Limit Order Books: Conclusion

-Empirical studies and theoretical models have deepened understanding of specific aspects of limit order trading.
-However, as we have discussed at length, a key unresolved question is how the various pieces of the puzzle fit together.
-For example, models that accurately capture the dynamics of the price process on an event-by-event timescale poorly reproduce price dynamics on inter-day timescales.
-Similarly, models that explain price dynamics on inter-day timescales offer little understanding of how such dynamics are motivated by the LOB microstructure.
+The literature on LOBs has grown rapidly, and both empirical and theoretical work has deepened understanding of the LOB trading process.
+LOBs are a rich and exciting testing ground for theories, and have provided new insight into longstanding economic questions regarding market efficiency, price formation, and the rationality of traders.
+However, despite the progress made on specific aspects of limit order trading, it remains unclear how the various pieces of the puzzle fit together.
+For example, models that capture the dynamics of event-by-event price changes poorly reproduce price dynamics on longer timescales.
+Similarly, models that explain price dynamics on inter-day timescales offer little understanding of how they emerge as the aggregate effect of individual trades.

-As discussed in Section \ref{stylizedfacts}, several stylized facts have been empirically observed in a wide range of markets.
-Many authors (e.g., \cite{Gu:2009, Lillo:2007limit, Stanley:2008statistical}) agree that one of the main challenges facing researchers of LOBs today is to understand these stylized facts better.
-LOB models can help us to achieve this, and some progress has been made.
-However, no single model has yet been capable of simultaneously reproducing all of the stylized facts, nor is there a clear picture about precisely how the stylized facts emerge as a consequence of the actions of many heterogeneous market participants.
-This continues to be an active area of research.

-A great deal of effort has been invested in the study of empirical LOB data.
-Figure \ref{studiesplot} displays a plot of the approximate number of days' data per year that studies discussed in this article have examined, as described in Appendix \ref{empiricaltable}.
-Although the breadth of such empirical work is substantial, the overwhelming picture painted by Figure \ref{studiesplot} is that the data studied is old.
-Often, it is also of poor quality.
-Strong assertions have been made in empirical studies based on single stocks over very short time periods.
-The data studied rarely includes all order flows at all prices, so extensive auxiliary assumptions are often required before any statistical analysis can even begin.
-Additionally, markets change over time, so empirical observations from more than a decade ago might not accurately describe current LOB activity.